Authors choose which FluidMath capabilities are enabled in a document.

 Empty graph gesture.
 Draw a large "+" on an empty part of the page to create an empty graph.

 Draw a large "+" on an empty part of the page (see above) to create an empty graph (see below).

 Congratulations!
 You have finished the FluidMath tutorial.
 You are ready to start using FluidMath.
 We hope that you enjoy it!

-Fluidity Software also provides the following products, related to FluidMath.
+Fluidity Software also provides a stand-alone version of FluidMath.